30 Healthy Tricks for Resetting Your Sleep During Daylight Saving Time

-If you’re eager to adjust to the time change during Daylight Saving Time, try adjusting your workout schedule first.
-The results of a study published in the journal Sleep reveal that getting 225 minutes of exercise during daytime hours in a single week increased study subjects’ ability to nod off.
+If you're eager to adjust to the time change, try adjusting your workout schedule first.
+The results of a notable 2003 study published in the journal Sleep reveal that getting 225 minutes of exercise during daytime hours in a single week increased study subjects' ability to nod off.
 However, those who did the same at night actually had a harder time getting rest.

 Maintain the same nighttime schedule.

-Think DST is a good time to start making major shifts in your nighttime routine?
-Think again.
-According to a study published in BMC Public Health, college students with irregular bedtime habits had significant increases in daytime sleepiness and had more difficulty falling asleep than those who stuck to the same schedule night after night.
+If you think Daylight Saving Time is a good time to start making major shifts in your nighttime routine, think again.
+According to a notable 2009 study published in BMC Public Health, college students with irregular bedtime habits had significant increases in daytime sleepiness and had more difficulty falling asleep than those who stuck to the same schedule night after night.

 Sleep with your phone out of sight (and mind).

-Having your phone right next to you while you’re in bed will not only make you conscious of the often-unpleasant schedule time associated with Daylight Saving Time, it may also keep you from getting the rest you need.
+Having your phone right next to you while you're in bed will not only make you conscious of the often-unpleasant time shift associated with Daylight Saving Time—it may also keep you from getting the rest you need.

-According to research conducted at the University of Haifa, the blue light emitted from devices like phones, tablets, TVs, and computer screens decreases both the duration and quality of sleep, compounding the difficulty associated with adjusting your sleep cycle to Daylight Saving Time.
+According to research conducted at the University of Haifa in 2017, the blue light emitted from devices like phones, tablets, TVs, and computer screens decreases both the duration and quality of sleep, compounding the difficulty associated with adjusting your sleep cycle.

 Add some mindfulness meditation to your routine.

-A little mindfulness can go a long way when it comes to adjusting to the time change.
-According to a 2015 study published in JAMA Internal Medicine, older adults with sleep disturbances who added some mindfulness meditations to their routines for six weeks slept better than those who stuck to their usual routine.
+A little mindfulness can go a long way when it comes to coping with the time change.
+According to a 2015 study published in JAMA Internal Medicine, older adults with sleep disturbances who added some mindfulness meditations to their routines for six weeks slept better than those who stuck to their usual patterns.

 Don't crank up the heat.

-When Daylight Saving Time ends in November, the chill in the air is likely more than enough to have you reaching for the thermostat in a bid to stay warm.
-However, doing so can cause more trouble than it’s worth.
-Researchers at the Clinique du Sommeil in Lille, France found that temperatures between 60.8º and 66.2º Fahrenheit encouraged more restful sleep, so buy yourself some extra hours in bed (and save yourself some money on heating bills) by leaving your house pleasantly cool.
+It's still cold enough in March that you might be reaching for the thermostat in a bid to stay warm.
+However, doing so can cause more trouble than it's worth.
+A noteworthy 1994 study published in the French journal La Presse Médicale found that temperatures between 16 and 19 degrees Celsius (60.8 and 66.2 degrees Fahrenheit) encouraged more restful sleep, so buy yourself some extra hours in bed—and save yourself some money on heating bills—by leaving your house pleasantly cool.

 Dim your lights before getting in bed.

 Turn your lights down before bed and you might not even notice the time change.
-A study published in the journal Circadian Rhythms reveals that exposure to low color-temperature light, like those in the red and yellow family, or dimmer traditional lights, can aid in melatonin production, making it easier to fall asleep, despite the time change.
+The aforementioned 2013 study about tryptophan-rich breakfast foods published in the Journal of Circadian Rhythms also revealed that exposure to low color-temperature light, like those in the red and yellow family, or dimmer traditional lights, can aid in melatonin production, making it easier to fall asleep.

 Put on some socks before bedtime.

 Keeping your feet toasty warm when you head to bed could be the simplest way to reduce the overall impact of Daylight Saving Time on your sleep schedule.
-Researchers at Seoul National University found that individuals who wore socks to bed reduced the amount of time it took them to fall asleep by 7.5 minutes and slept for 32 minutes longer in total.
+In 2018, researchers at Seoul National University found that individuals who wore socks to bed reduced the amount of time it took them to fall asleep by 7.5 minutes and slept for 32 minutes longer in total.

 Reduce your intake of fried foods

-While you may feel sluggish and sleepy after a meal of fried food, eating those greasy treats isn’t actually going to do you any favors when it comes to resetting your internal clock.
-In fact, according to a study published in the Journal of Clinical Sleep Medicine, high saturated fat intake is associated with less restful sleep and more wake ups during the night.
+While you may feel sluggish and sleepy after a meal of fried food, eating those greasy treats isn't actually going to do you any favors when it comes to resetting your internal clock.
+In fact, according to a 2016 study published in the Journal of Clinical Sleep Medicine, high saturated fat intake is associated with less restful sleep and more waking up during the night.

-Sorry, late-night snackers: grabbing something from the fridge when you can’t sleep might make your DST-related sleeplessness worse.
-The results of a 2011 study published in the Journal of Clinical Sleep Medicine reveal a relationship between nocturnal eating and poor sleep, so, whenever possible, give yourself a break between your last meal and when you hit the hay.
+Sorry, late-night snackers—grabbing something from the fridge when you can't sleep might make your sleeplessness worse.
+The results of a 2011 study published in the Journal of Clinical Sleep Medicine reveal a relationship between nocturnal eating and poor sleep, so whenever possible, give yourself a break between your last meal and when you hit the hay.

 Talk to a doctor about your depression.

-The change of seasons often ushers in more than just sleep disturbances, but changes in mood, too.
-If you’re feeling a little worse for wear when Daylight Saving Time comes around, it’s time to talk to your doctor.
-According to one study, there’s a strong bi-directional relationship between sleep loss and depression, meaning the more sleep you lose, the more likely you are to find yourself depressed, and the more depressed you are, the more sleep you’re likely to lose.
+If you're feeling a little worse for wear when Daylight Saving Time comes around, it's time to talk to your doctor.
+According to one 2015 study published in the Sultan Qaboos University Medical Journal, there's a strong bi-directional relationship between sleep loss and depression, meaning the more sleep you lose, the more likely you are to find yourself depressed, and the more depressed you are, the more sleep you're likely to lose.

 Put on some music.

-While the cold weather and potential sleep loss might not make you feel like dancing, it could be worth it to crank up the tunes, anyway.
-According to a study published in the Journal of Advanced Nursing, listening to classical music before bed significantly improved sleep quality among students with sleeping troubles.
-If you think that listening to your favorite book will yield similar results, think again: audiobooks were found to have no effect.
+Crank up the tunes!
+According to a significant 2008 study published in the Journal of Advanced Nursing, listening to classical music before bed significantly improved sleep quality among students with sleeping troubles.
+If you think that listening to your favorite book will yield similar results, think again: Audiobooks were found to have no effect.

 Incorporate massage into your self-care routine.

-Knock out those aches and pains associated with the change in weather as well as your sleepless nights in one fell swoop by adding some massage to your routine.
-According to a study published in Sleep Science, massage increased sleep quality among women with insomnia.
+If you're struggling to fall asleep, consider adding some massage to your routine.
+According to one 2014 study published in Sleep Science, massage increased sleep quality among women with insomnia.

 Wind down with some herbal tea.

-Instead of enjoying a nightcap, end your day the healthy way (and show Daylight Saving Time who’s boss) by sipping some herbal tea instead.
-The results of one Taiwanese study reveal that consumption of chamomile tea is associated with improved sleep quality and reduced rates of depression.
+Instead of enjoying a nightcap, end your day the healthy way by sipping some herbal tea instead.
+The results of one 2016 study published in the Journal of Advanced Nursing reveal that consumption of chamomile tea is associated with improved sleep quality and reduced rates of depression.

 Treat yourself to a bubble bath.

 A little relaxation at the end of a long day in the form of a warm bath can make all the difference when it comes to fighting the sleep-altering effects of Daylight Saving Time.
-The results of one study conducted on 20-something female volunteers reveal that warm baths increased participants’ sleepiness at bedtime, as well as both slow-wave and stage-4 sleep.
+The results of an oft-cited 1985 study published in Electroencephalography and Clinical Neurophysiology showed that warm baths increased participants' sleepiness at bedtime, as well as both slow-wave and stage-4 sleep.

 Reduce your reliance on sleep medication.

-While the sound of the rustling leaves outside or the noise of a city street may be calming to you, they’re doing you no favors when it comes to your sleep.
+While the sound of the rustling leaves outside or the noise of a city street may be calming to you, they're doing you no favors when it comes to your sleep.
 The solution?
 Invest in a white noise machine or app.
-According to research published in the Archives of Disease in Childhood, notoriously-fickle newborns who had white noise machines added to their sleep environment fell asleep much quicker than those who didn’t.
+According to a notable 1990 study published in the journal Archives of Disease in Childhood, notoriously fickle newborns who had white noise machines added to their sleep environment fell asleep much faster than those who didn't.

 Don't stress about the transition.

-Though the idea that you’ll wake up feeling unrested, cranky, and groggy may be enough to make anyone anxious, trying to limit the amount of stress associated with the Daylight Saving Time transition by maintaining consistency in your routine and implementing some new self-care measures will serve you better in the long run.
-Researchers at Korea University in Seoul found a significant link between stress and a reduction in sleep duration and quality, so try to ease yourself into your new sleep schedule slowly and you’ll make the transition much easier.
+Though the idea that you'll wake up feeling unrested, cranky, and groggy may be enough to make anyone anxious, try to limit the amount of stress associated with the Daylight Saving Time transition.
+Maintaining consistency in your routine and implementing some new self-care measures will serve you better in the long run.
+In 2012, researchers at Korea University in Seoul found a significant link between stress and a reduction in sleep duration and quality, so do your best to ease yourself into your new sleep schedule slowly and you'll make the transition much easier.